 <img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=229461991482875&amp;ev=PageView&amp;noscript=1">

-Throughout the Gatekeeper Blog, we’ve written a range of articles to help you understand and implement a Contract Management System (CMS) in your business.
+Throughout the Gatekeeper Blog we’ve written a range of articles to help you understand Contract Lifecycle Management (CLM) and implement a CLM system in your business.

-In this related article, we discussed the high-level steps involved in getting prepared for the implementation of automated and manual contract management practices in your organisation.
+We previously discussed the high-level steps involved in getting prepared for the implementation of automated and manual CLM practices in your business.

-Here, we move down a level in detail to highlight what you need to do to prepare a clear set of requirements for your CMS.
+Here we move down a level in detail to highlight what you need to do to prepare a clear set of requirements for your CLM solution.

 This means determining what you do now, how it's done, who does it, what's wrong with it.
 This gives you a baseline.

-To help you with this process, we’ve created an Excel Contract Management System Requirements Template, which you can download and use as-is or modify as necessary to match your needs.
+To help you with this process we’ve created an Excel Contract Lifecycle Management System Requirements Template which you can download and modify as necessary to match your needs.

-The key steps involved in specifying your CMS requirements are:
+The key steps involved in specifying your CLM software requirements are:

 When you consider all the activities that might be performed in managing contracts, it may be something of a surprise to discover how many people can be involved in some fashion.

-Apart from any dedicated contract management staff, the parties involved might include:
+Apart from any dedicated CLM staff, the parties involved might include:

 To ensure your requirements document meets the needs of all the relevant parties, you need to identify them all and invite them to provide their input.

-For this part you need to be completely objective and dispassionate about the issues you’re experiencing and the problems you’re trying to solve.
-There are many common contract management pains that businesses share, but you have to establish the answers to hard questions like:
+For this part, you need to be completely objective and dispassionate about the CLM issues you’re experiencing and the problems you’re trying to solve.
+There are many common CLM pains that businesses share, but you have to establish the answers to hard questions like:

 • Do you have too many contracts to manage manually without enough staff to do it?